Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 had to spend the rest of the wedding walking around in my socks.

-Why didn't he walk around in his own socks?
-Because I was wearing
+And why didn't Paul walk around in his own socks?
+Because I had to

 The entire situation afforded everyone some much-needed comic relief.
 After

-all the tension with the traffic and the boarding problems, we were all
+all the tension with the Carnival traffic and the boarding problems, we were all

 pretty wound up.